2015 Faculty Mini-grant Program

 media coverage, sales or marketing, projects, papers, proposals/awards or other

-accomplishments that resulted from the New Faculty Mini-Grant Program's original
+accomplishments that resulted from the Faculty Mini-Grant Program's original

-Please forward all applications to Jessica Scott at
+Please forward all applications to Donna Knopf (HH-264) at

 If you have any questions concerning the application/guidelines, proposal or